salwan333/Salwan_shauraya_Earbuds_Responsive_Page/README.md

-## Aguilar_E_Earbuds

-## BeatBuds

-BeatBuds is a cutting-edge earbuds model viewer, allowing users to explore the product's features interactively through 3D models and hotspots.
-Dive into the world of superior audio with customizable volume control, play, pause, and more.
-Designed for all-day comfort and fast charging, BeatBuds provide an exceptional audio experience.
-This repository contains the code to create an engaging product showcase using Model Viewer and JavaScript.

-## Installation

-No installation is needed for this site.
-HTMLs will work on any browsers.
+# Shauraya_salwan

+Greetings!
+I'm Shauraya Salwan, and I'm working toward earning a degree in Interactive Media Design.
+I'm here to offer a wide range of technical and creative services aimed at enhancing user engagement and experiences in digital contexts.
+My area of expertise is creating interactive content for numerous platforms.

+I combine technological know-how with creative imagination to create engaging and engrossing digital experiences for people across many platforms and sectors.

-## Contributing
+## Participating

-1. Fork it!
+1. Use a fork!

-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Establish your feature branch using the command "git checkout -b my-new-feature."

-3. Commit your changes: `git commit -am 'Add some feature'`
+3. 'git commit -am' to submit your modifications.
+"Add a feature."

-4. Push to the branch: `git push origin my-new-feature`
+4. Push the branch: 'git push origin my-new-feature'

-5. Submit a pull request :D
+5. Make a pull request.

-## Credits
+Credits ##

-Estefania Aguuilar
+Salwan Shauraya

-## License
+## Permit

 MIT